Skip to main content

 SLAC Duo two-step authentication user guide

-Getting started with two-step authentication
+Getting started with Duo two-step authentication.

 Smartphones via the Duo App